What process uses ATP to move substances against their concentration gradient?

 Prepare for the Biology and Scientific Research Test.
 Engage with flashcards and multiple-choice questions, complete with hints and explanations.
 Ensure your success on the exam!

 The process that uses ATP to move substances against their concentration gradient is known as primary active transport.
-In this mechanism, energy derived from the hydrolysis of ATP is utilized directly to transport ions or molecules from an area of lower concentration to an area of higher concentration.
-This is essential for maintaining cellular homeostasis and is critical for initializing various cellular processes.
+In this mechanism, energy derived from ATP hydrolysis is utilized to transport ions or molecules across a membrane from areas of lower concentration to areas of higher concentration, which is contrary to the natural direction of diffusion.

 Subscribe